Updated On: November 10, 2023 by Ciaran Connolly

 But, there is a story behind the evocation of the Banshee.
-In the past, people believed that it was unjust for young women and pregnant ones to die before their.
-Thus, they pictured those Banshees to be the deceased women who came back to watch over her family.
-However, the Banshee has an origin according to Irish mythology.
-She is a fairy that descended from the supernatural race of the Tuatha de Danann.
+In the past, people believed that it was unjust for young or pregnant women to die before their families.
+Thus, they pictured Banshees as deceased women who came back to watch over their families.

-More Depictions of the Irish symbol of the Banshee
+More Depictions of the Irish Symbol of the Banshee

 There were tales where the Banshee showed up as a spooky old woman sitting in the woods.
 The depiction included her wearing a green dress and a grey cloak.
-Her hair was also long and grey with a comb sitting nearby.
+Her hair was long and grey, and she always had a comb sitting nearby.

 The Armor Laundress

 There is one more depiction of the Banshee in the folklore.
-But, this time, it stems from the Scottish folklore.
-The Scottish mythology states that the Banshee appeared near rivers as a washerwoman.
+But, this time, it stems from Scottish legends.
+Scottish mythology states that the Banshee appeared near rivers as a washerwoman.
 She usually sat there washing blood-stained attires that belonged to soon-to-die soldiers.

-Pookas – a michevious Irish symbol
+Pookas – a Mischievous Irish Symbol

-The main trait of this creature is that they enjoying freaking people out.
-There wasn’t a single source that claims they were hostile, yet they were bold and wild.
+The main trait of this creature is that they enjoy freaking people out.
+There wasn’t a single source that claimed they were hostile, yet they were bold and wild.
 They reside over the mountains and hills.
-While most of the tales indicate that they had a disastrous behaviour, others claimed otherwise.
+While most of the tales indicate they had disastrous behaviour, others claimed otherwise.

-Such differences varied depending on which part of Ireland you come from.
+Such differences vary depending on which part of Ireland you come from.
 There are some parts around the country, rare though, where Pookas helped with harvesting and cultivating.
-Opinions regarding the creature’s behaviour vary, but it’s still deemed to be a sign of bad luck.
+Opinions regarding the creature’s behaviour differ, but they are still deemed a sign of bad luck.
 They have often been associated with Halloween.

-The Pookas and the Halloween
+The Pookas and Halloween

-People of ancient Ireland used to believe that the month of the Pooka was November.
+People of ancient Ireland used to believe that November was the month of the Pookas.
 They even used to dress up as Pookas during Samhain.
-Samhain would become modern day Halloween and was at the time, one of four ancient Celtic festivals.
+Samhain would become modern-day Halloween and was, at the time, one of four ancient Celtic festivals.

 What is a Pooka?
-Explaining this Irish symbol
+Explaining this Irish Symbol

-Interestingly, their amusement lies in exaggerating the truth in order to make those who they talk to stray.
-In spite of their bad reputation, no records ever proclaimed that a single human being had experienced any damage from them; sometimes they actually helped with the harvest.
+Interestingly, their amusement lies in exaggerating the truth in order to make those whom they talk to stray.
+In spite of their bad reputation, no records ever proclaimed that a single human being had experienced any damage from them.
+In fact, some legends say they actually helped with the harvest.

 Facts about Pookas

-The Pooka is sneaky and sly; they are cheaters and good at deception.
+The Pookas are sneaky and sly; they are cheaters and good at deception.
 People also refer to them as a fertility spirit, for they have the power to destroy as well as craft.
-And, most importantly, they can speak as fluently as human beings do and give accurate predictions and prophecies.
+And most importantly, they can speak as fluently as humans and give accurate predictions and prophecies.

 Do you have a favourite Irish symbol?
 Maybe it’s the Irish Leprechaun or the Irish Clover Symbol.
-Whatever it is, please share with it us below!
+Whatever it is, please share it with us below!